SiluPanda/blog/_posts/2019-02-18-the-perceptron-learning-algorithm.md

 ---

 ### What is a Perceptron?
-The Perceptron is a parameterised function which takes a real-valed vector as input and gives a Boolean output.
+The Perceptron is a parameterised function which takes a real-valued vector as input and gives a Boolean output.
 It was introduced by Rosenblatt over half a century ago.
 The output of the perceptron is given by thresholding a linear function of the input vector.
 The parameters are the coefficients of the linear function.

 Let's say the vector of weights is W, and and d-dimensional data point is X, then the output of a perceptron can be described as: